This is xnu-12377.1.9. See this file in:

 }

-int64_t const gross_duration = now.pds_mach_time - start.pds_mach_time;
+const uint64_t gross_duration = kern_timeout_gross_duration(&to);

-uint64_t const threshold = os_atomic_load(&sched_preemption_disable_threshold_mt, relaxed);
+const uint64_t threshold = os_atomic_load(&sched_preemption_disable_threshold_mt, relaxed);

 if (__improbable(threshold > 0 && gross_duration >= threshold)) {